Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 part, left it alone.
 The only system that Jesus stood against and destroyed, not fixed or cleaned up, was Judaism and

-all its formalism.
-Jesus didn't even challenge the pagan and superstitious thinking that had crept into Judaism from
+all its formalism and hypocrisy.
+Jesus didn't even challenge the pagan and superstitious thinking that had crept into

-the Jews' time in Babylon and Egypt.
-Paul tried to help them see the truth, but for this, he was hounded daily.
+Judaism from the Jews' time in Babylon and Egypt.
+Paul tried to help them see the truth, but for this, he was

 simply part of the mix and that was the way it was.
 They didn't rail against slavery, as if to demand social justice.
 If

 you were a slave and belonged to the Lord, then you were encouraged to serve your master well, as unto the Lord